dougbtv/dougbtv.github.io/_posts/2016-11-09-openshift-on-openstack-openshift-ansible.markdown

 Currently I've run into a few issues that I've opened issues and PR's for (err, PR's for most), which I have somewhat fixed herein.
 At some point, I may circle around and try to improve the playbooks and submit a PR so that this happens more smoothly.
 However, after working through most of the kinks (as described here), I feel it's less necessary.

+**Above all, make sure the time is right on all your undercloud/overcloud machines**

+In the process of installing OpenShift, a CA is created and it's quite time-based, especially the start dates for the certificates as created for etcd (discovery service), it needs HTTPS and create a bunch of SSL certificates, and if the time is wrong...
+It could cause some major failures.
+I struggled with this quite a bit looking in all the wrong places.
+If you see the `origin-master` service having trouble starting during the install -- this could likely be the case.
+You can read my struggles as I opened [in this issue](https://github.com/openshift/openshift-ansible/issues/2110) (and then later realized it was really the clocks on the underlying machines).

 **One, if the heat create succeeds, but, further playbook errors occur, rebuilding the heat stack is nearly impossible with the playbook.**

 So I've gone ahead and created a script that helps you manually hoe out the networking created by ansible openshift.
 It just forcefully tears it out.